ids/cluster-builder-vbox/README.md

 ## Addons
-There are a number of additional components in the __addons__ folder that can be useful.
+There are a number of additional Kubernetes components and stacks in the __addons__ folder that can be useful.

 ### Ingress NGINX